InfoLab-SKKU/Thermal-Human-Detection/README.md

+# Real-time human detection and behavior recognition using low-cost hardware
 # Thermal Image Dataset

 This dataset was collected by us using the low-resolution infrared imaging module MLX90640.
 The IR raw sensor resolution in this dataset is 32x24.